dyno-might/dyno-might.github.io/_posts/2022-07-28-happiness.md

 To reap the rewards of running, you need to suffer a fairly large short-term decrease.
 This seems to be true of lots of things, like eating better, taking better care of your appearance, keeping your home well-decorated and orderly, and even maintaining relationships.

-So maybe happiness improvement *is* possible, but we don't have the willpower to leave our leaving local optima.
+So maybe happiness improvement *is* possible, but we don't have the willpower to leave our local optima.

 Is this plausible?
 Well, if local optima were a central challenge for happiness, then we'd expect that people with more self-control would be happier.
 Are they?
 Actually... maybe yes [(Cheung et al. 2014)](https://doi.org/10.3389%2Ffpsyg.2014.00722).